simonkowallik/tmconfjs/README.md

 **tmconfjs** provides a simple parser (`tmconfjs` command) to serialize a tmconf file (eg. `/config/bigip.conf`) to JSON.
 The produced JSON is printed to `STDOUT` or a specified file.

-This project is a minimal wrapper and vendors the necessary code from the community project [F5 BIG-IP Automation Config Converter (BIG-IP ACC)](https://github.com/f5devcentral/f5-automation-config-converter/).
+This project aims to be a minimalistic dependency free tool.
+It vendors the necessary code from the community project [F5 BIG-IP Automation Config Converter (BIG-IP ACC)](https://github.com/f5devcentral/f5-automation-config-converter/).

+The TMOS configuration parser [f5-corkscrew](https://github.com/f5devcentral/f5-corkscrew) is a more sophisticated alternative with advanced functionality and active development.

 ## Documentation by example